 We won’t emphasize this enough: Preparing your artwork file before sending it to your printing company is crucial for the quality of the printing!
-To make sure that you will receive high quality final products, all aspects of your artwork needs to be closed perfectly.
+To make sure that you will receive high-quality final products, all aspects of your artwork need to be closed perfectly.
 In this article, we will talk about bleed and margins, one of the crucial aspects of artwork closing.
-For an overview and tutorials on all the artwork closing steps, please refer to our How to close artwork section.
+For an overview and tutorials on all the artwork closing steps, please refer to our How to Close Artwork section.

 While we already discussed the setup of bleed and margin on our blog, in this post we will focus more on explaining what happens when you don’t set it up properly.
 Let’s have a look at a couple of examples of what can go wrong if bleed is not set up properly.